Fushimi Inari-Taisha in Kyoto

 History

 Fushimi Inari Taisha is one of the oldest Shinto shrines in Kyoto.
 Founded by the Hata family (Hata-no-Irogu) in 711.
 The enshrined deity of Fushimi Inari Taisha is called Inari Okami.
 During the Heian Period (794 - 1185) in 942 Fushimi Inari Taisha was promoted to the highest rank for Shinto shrines.
-The main shrine building (Honden) what you see today was constructed in 1499.
-Between 1871 and 1946 the shrine was one of government supported shrines (Kanpei-taisha).
-Since 1909 Fushimi Inari Taisha is designated as an Important Cultural Property by the Japanese government.
+The main shrine building (Honden) that you see today was constructed in 1499.
+Between 1871 and 1946 the shrine was one of government-supported shrines (Kanpei-taisha).
+Since 1909 Fushimi Inari Taisha has been designated as an Important Cultural Property by the Japanese government.
 In 2011 the 1300th anniversary of its establishment was celebrated.

 Location